SCDV-MS/SCDV_MS/README.md

   -  Pandas
   -  Gensim

+## References
+[1] Mekala, Dheeraj, Vivek Gupta, Bhargavi Paranjape, and Harish Karnick.
+"SCDV: Sparse Composite Document Vectors using soft clustering over distributional representations."
+In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing, pp. 659-669.
+2017

     Note: You neednot download 20Newsgroup or Reuters-21578 dataset.
 All datasets are present in their respective directories.